earthly/website/blog/_posts/2023-10-27-what-makes-earthly-fast.md

 In this article I'll walk through the types of situations in which Earthly is faster and also the ones it isn't, and I'll also talk about exactly how we achieve this.

-## In what situations is Earthly faster?
+## In What Situations is Earthly Faster?

 The word "build" can mean many things across many different contexts.
 When we say that it makes builds faster, we generally mean CI/CD builds.